Divorce Lawyers for Stay at Home Parents in St. Charles, IL

-For over 40 years, Mevorah Law Offices LLC has represented clients going through divorce in Chicagoland and throughout Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has represented clients going through divorce in Chicagoland and throughout Illinois.
 Our attorneys have extensive experience with even the most complex divorces involving highly challenging issues such as arranged marriages, bankruptcy in divorce, special needs children, and stay at home parents.
 We have an in-depth understanding of the common issues involved with these dynamics, and we put our experience to work to give our clients the skilled representation they deserve.

 Property and Asset Division in Divorces with Stay at Home Parents

 During a divorce, there is a common belief that the primary earner should receive most of the marital property.
 This is not necessarily true.
 Illinois courts recognize the valuable non-financial contributions made to a family by a homemaker, including managing the household, taking care of the children, and foregoing their own career aspirations.
 Thus, property acquired during the marriage (with a few exceptions) is subject to fair and equitable distribution under Illinois law, regardless of the employment status of the spouses.

 Child and Spousal Support for Stay at Home Parents

 Divorcing spouses who are stay at home parents have the same right to marital property as the spouse who is working.
 Most often, they also have the right to spousal maintenance and child support.
-Whether you are the working spouse or a stay at home parent facing divorce, the attorneys at Mevorah Law Offices LLC are strong advocates for your interests.
+Whether you are the working spouse or a stay at home parent facing divorce, the attorneys at Mevorah & Giglio Law Offices are strong advocates for your interests.
 Contact our office today at 630-932-9100630-932-9100 for a free consultation.